obriencj/python-sibilant/README.md

 modules or their contents to the global namespace.

+### Compile to File

+Sibilant has the ability to compile a `.lspy` file into a `.pyc` which can then be loaded by the default importer.
+Modules loaded in this manner skip the parse and compile stages, but still execute in-order during load.
+These modules have a hard dependency on sibilant -- they are not stand-alone.
+All of the sibilant types are pulled in dynamically.

 ### Line Numbers

 A big advantage of sibilant over an interpreted lisp using a lambda